TransMorph: Transformer for unsupervised medical image registration

 The affine model presented in this work comprises of a compact Swin Transformer.
 The Transformer parameter settings were identical to \texttt{TransMorph} except that the embedding dimension was set to be 12, the numbers of Swin Transfomer block were set to be $\{1,1,2,2\}$, and the head numbers were set to be $\{1,1,2,2\}$.
-The resulting affine model has a total number of parameters.
+The resulting affine model has a total number of 19.55 millions of parameters and a computational complexity of 0.4 GMacs.
 Because the MRI datasets were affinely aligned as part of the preprocessing, the affine model was only used in the XCAT-to-CT registration.